NVIDIA/trt-llm-as-openai-windows/README.md

 Drop-in replacement REST API compatible with OpenAI API spec using TensorRT-LLM as the inference backend.

-Setup a local Llama 2 or Code Llama web server using TRT-LLM for compatibility with the OpenAI Chat and legacy Completions API. (add links) This enables accelerated inference on Windows natively, while retaining compatibility with the wide array of projects built using the OpenAI API.
+Setup a local Llama 2 or Code Llama web server using TRT-LLM for compatibility with the OpenAI Chat and legacy Completions API.
+This enables accelerated inference on Windows natively, while retaining compatibility with the wide array of projects built using the OpenAI API.

 Follow this README to setup your own web server for Llama 2 and Code Llama.